 Functional Area Description of Hazard / Incident leading to hazard Possible Consequences Consequence Likelihood Risk Level Control Measures / Corrective Action 3.
 Pre-treatment storage area Cart full of clinical and related waste is damaged or tipped over during transport from bin unloading area.
 Cart full of clinical Clinical and related waste products spill in pre-treatment storage area.
-Pathogens from the Moderate Likely Significant All employees are trained in the handling of clinical and related waste and are provided with appropriate PPE.
-Employees are in attendance during all transport operations and will implement spill and related waste is left outside pretreatment storage area. clinical and related waste released into the air.
-Employees come into contact with clinical and related waste control procedures and/or emergency response procedures in the event of a large spill.
+Moderate Likely Significant All employees are trained in the handling of clinical and related waste and are provided with appropriate PPE.
+Employees are in attendance during all transport energtions and will implement spill. and related waste is left outside pre- treatment storage area.
+Pathogens from the clinical and related waste released into the air.
+Employees come into contact with clinical and related waste and are exposed to Employees are in attendance during all transport operations and will implement spill control procedures and/or emergency response procedures in the event of a large spill.
 All transport operations are conducted within the building, which is bunded to contain all spills.
-Any spills within the building drain to the site's drainage system, treated and ultimately released to the sewer with no potential release to the stormwater system. and are exposed to pathogens. utilinately released to the sewer with no potential release to the stormwater system.
+Any spills within the building drain to the site's drainage system, treated and ultimately released to the sewer with no potential release to the stormwater system. pathogens.
 Clinical and related waste products enter the stormwater system and flow offsite.

 Functional Area Description of Hazard / Incident leading to hazard Possible Consequences Consequence Likelihood Risk Level Control Measures / Corrective Action 4.
 Autoclave Autoclave chamber door not closed during sterilization.
 Autoclave unable to hold chamber pressure causing an explosion.
-Door of the autoclave is fitted with an outer locking ring system.
+Major Unlikely ely Moderate Door of the autoclave is fitted with an outer locking ring system.
 The interlock system must be engaged for the autoclave sterilization process to commence.
 Autoclave chamber door opened before sterilization process finished.
 Autoclave chamber fails during sterilization.
 Release of vapours that contain pathogens from unsterilized clinical and related waste.
 Waste treatment guidelines require the temperature of the waste in the autoclave to the monitored and recorded.
 In the event that the temperature, pressure or time required fail to satisfy the requirement of the guidelines, the waste will remain sealed in the autoclave chamber until the sterilization cycle can be completed to satisfy the guidelines.
-Major Un Employees are trained in the autoclave operating procedures and are in regular attendance during all sterilization processes.
+Employees are trained in the autoclave operating procedures and are in regular attendance during all sterilization processes.
 Steam boiler fails during sterilization.
-Release of condensate into stormwater system. ajor Unlikely rely Moderate In the event of a failure of the steam boiler or steam control valve before the completion of the sterilization cycle, the waste will remain sealed in the autoclave chamber until the sterilization cycle can be completed to satisfy the guidelines.
+Release of condensate into stormwater system.
+In the event of a failure of the steam boiler or steam control valve before the completion of the sterilization cycle, the waste will remain sealed in the autoclave chamber until the sterilization cycle can be completed to satisfy the guidelines.
 Sterilization process does not meet the requirements of NMHRC and NSW Health guidelines for treatment of clinical and related waste.
 Condensate from autoclave is treated and released to sewer or collected and transported offsite by licensed third party waste transporter.
 Steam control valve fails open or closed.
 Unsterilized clinical and related waste removed from the Autoclave chamber can withstand pressures up to 250 psi, operating pressures are typically 75 psi. autoclave chamber and moved to the treated waste storage and shredder and sent to landfill.
 The autoclave is fitted with pressure relief valves, which are regularly inspected.